Bonnie Zucker, Psy.D.

 Dr. Etter offers individual therapy, family therapy, couple’s therapy, and parent consultations.
 To treat anxiety disorders, Dr. Etter utilizes primarily a Cognitive Behavioral Therapy (CBT) approach, incorporating family systems, motivational interviewing, and elements of Dialectical Behavior Therapy (DBT) as needed for each client.
 She also has extensive experience utilizing Trauma-Focused CBT (TF-CBT) to treat post-traumatic stress disorder (PTSD) as well as using Exposure and Response Prevention (E/RP) to treat obsessive compulsive disorder (OCD).
 Dr. Etter uses therapeutic methods firmly rooted in the most up-to-date evidence base and tailors treatment to each individual.
 Dr. Etter provides a warm, empathic, culturally sensitive, and non-judgmental therapy environment for all clients.

 Anna Pozzatti, Ph.D.

-Anna Pozzatti, Ph.D., is a Psychology Associate with a strong clinical background in providing evidence-based treatments for children and adolescents with a variety of social-emotional and behavioral challenges.
+Anna Pozzatti, Ph.D. is a licensed psychologist with a strong clinical background in providing evidence-based treatments for children, adolescents, and adults with anxiety, OCD, executive functioning, and behavioral challenges.
 Dr. Pozzatti earned her undergraduate degree in psychology from Towson University and a Master’s degree at Johns Hopkins University in Clinical Mental Health Counseling.
 Dr. Pozzatti completed her doctoral training at Indiana University in the School Psychology program, where she earned a Master’s degree in Education and a doctoral degree in School Psychology.
 She completed her pre-doctoral internship at the John L. Gildner Regional Institute for Children and Adolescents (RICA) in Maryland, where she gained extensive experience working with children and adolescents in a residential setting.